UPDATED: May 18, 2022

 For example, a married couple who is filing jointly and earning more than $206,000 annually in 2020 (up from $203,000 in 2019), cannot invest in a Roth IRA; single and head of household filers have a cutoff of $139,000 (up from $137,000 in 2019).

 There are no income limits for conversions, which makes them popular since the IRS began permitting them in 2010.
 The federal government rules allow investors to convert their traditional IRAs into Roth IRAs, regardless of the amount of income they earned.
-An IRS presentation entitled Roth Conversions/Retirement Planning for Life Events (PDF) explains the rules for converting to a Roth.
+An IRS presentation entitled Roth Conversions/Retirement Planning for Life Events (PDF) explains the rules for a Roth IRA conversion.

 Many people invest money in a traditional IRA or 401(k), defer taxes and are confident that when they begin to take distributions in retirement they will be in a lower tax bracket.
 However, that mindset may not be correct for many retirees because not everyone pays a lower tax rate in retirement.

 For example, if you have saved a significant amount of money, you may end up in a higher tax bracket.
 In addition, retirees often remain in the same tax bracket they were before they retired due income from Social Security, pensions and required minimum distributions.

 Another item to consider is policy changes between now and retirement.
 Without a crystal ball we can’t know for sure, but tax rates could be higher (or lower) in the future.